joaodanil0/joaodanil0.github.io/docs/RTOS/zephyr/zephyr.md

 > A fatal error occurred: Could not connect to an Espressif device on any of the 2 available serial ports.

-Talvel seja necessário ficar segurando o botão `boot` do Esp32.
+Talvez seja necessário ficar segurando o botão `boot` do Esp32.

 É isso, até a próxima.